Considering Strategic Default in San Diego?

 When the request is presented properly and negotiated skillfully, bank negotiators usually conclude that allowing a San Diego short sale is the best business decision for them, as well as for the property owner.
 And of course it is.
 Foreclosure is not without cost to the bank, and a vacant home requires maintenance and upkeep.
 Then, it sells for a lower price than an occupied home.

-During the past 6 years of handling short sales, we’ve learned that each bank has a different way of handling short sales.
+During the past several years of handling short sales, Tom has learned that each bank has a different way of handling short sales.
 Some are aggressive on certain issues and not on others.
-Our knowledge of these differences is one reason why we succeed in closing San Diego short sales while others fail.
+His knowledge of these differences is one reason why he succeeds in closing San Diego short sales while others fail.

-By knowing their policies and procedures, and by knowing who to contact at each bank, we can present the picture in a manner that leads to “yes.”
+By knowing their policies and procedures, and by knowing who to contact at each bank, Tom can present the picture in a manner that leads to “yes.”

 We’ll be happy to answer your questions, explain the real estate short sale process, and let you know what information will be required from you in order to submit a winning request package to your bank – or banks.